grinwi/smartboiler/MANUAL.md

 Place a string "#off" into a name of an event and during this event, the water in the boiler won't be heated.
 - Prepare shower
 Using the string "Prepare <number of showers> showers" in the name of an event assure the required number of showers, when as one shower is 40 liters water of 40 degrees Celsium.
-- Prepare water on a certain temperature
+- Prepare water at a certain temperature
 The event with string "boiler heat up at <number> degrees" in the name of an event ensures the water of required temperature prepared on a start of the event."

 # Set up the workstation